Crunch-io/ta-da/content/dev/features/a-smarter-way-to-explore-your-data-crunch-ai-agent.md

 ## Your feedback matters

-As always, we’re constantly evolving our products to make your job easier, and eager to hear what you think about our latest enhancements.
+As always, we're constantly evolving our products to make your job easier, and eager to hear what you think about our latest enhancements.
 For questions or feedback, please contact [support@crunch.io](mailto:support@crunch.io).